 Nature lovers will also appreciate the fact that Novosibirsk is the ideal gateway to the Altai mountains.
 Simply take a train to Barnaul (around 2½ hours to get there) and the adventure can begin.

 4. Irkutsk (around 5,100km or 3 days and 11 hours from Moscow)

-One of the absolute highlights of every Trans-Siberian trip is Lake Baikal and Irkutsk is the ideal docking point to the lake.
+One of the absolute highlights of every Trans-Siberian Railway Tour is Lake Baikal and Irkutsk is the ideal docking point to the lake.
 Taking a train around the lake will make you be in awe of how beautiful nature can be.

 Listvyanka, a small fishing village not far from Irkutsk, is one of the most popular spots around the city.
 Riding waves on a jet ski, exploring the underwater world of Lake Baikal or simply taking a relaxing boat trip are all viable options there.
 Most people, though, come here for the open air museum Talzy, an exhibition of more than 20,000 pieces, including handcrafts made out of wood dating back to as far as the 17th century.

 Out of the 26 islands in Lake Baikal, Olkhon Island is the only inhabited one, but it’s so much more than that.
 Olkhon is also the historical, cultural and archaeological center of Lake Baikal with many many important findings that make the history of the lake a bit less of a mystery.
 Olkhon is located close to the middle of the lake not far from the lake’s deepest point (1,642m) – that also makes the Baikal the deepest freshwater lake in the world.

 5. Vladivostok (around 9,200km or 6 days and 2 hours from Moscow)

 More than 9,200km and several days later we’ve finally arrived at our final destination Trans-Siberian Railway Tour stop: Vladivostok! [side note: of course, you can also start your Trans-Siberian journey here and make your way west].